O-X-L/dnsbl-checker/README.md

-                        Comma-separated list of DNS-BL provider-domains to query (ignoring the built-in default providers) --details             If the result details should be added to the output
+                        Comma-separated list of DNS-BL provider-domains to query (ignoring the built-in default providers) --details             If the result details should be added to the output -n NAMESERVERS, --nameservers NAMESERVERS
+                        Comma-separated list of nameservers to query from -m, --direct-nameservers
+                        If we should try to query the DNS-BL nameservers directly (if they have a valid NS-record)
 ```

 **Example:**